gqmaguirejr/Canvas-tools/README.md

 ```

 ## insert-programs-from-spreadsheet.py
+### Purpose
-Purpose: Inserts a custom column with the student's program information using the data from several columns of a spreadsheet.
+ Inserts a custom column with the student's program information using the data from several columns of a spreadsheet.
 It combines the data from the columns: program_code, program_code_1, and program_code_2

 It will create the column as necessary